linebender/xilem/masonry/ARCHITECTURE.md

 Also includes a list of basic widgets, each defined in a single file.

+### `src/widget/widget_state.rs`

+Contains the WidgetState type, around which a lot of internal code is based.

+WidgetState is one of the most important internal types in Masonry.
+Understanding Masonry passes will likely be easier if you read WidgetState documentation first.

 ### `src/render_root.rs`

 The composition root of the framework.
 See **General architecture** section.